CthulhuWarlord/Research-Project-Two/README.md

 Having a unit-ellipse solved would drastically simplify the problem.
 I am unsure as to how to divide polygon sections.
 I am thinking portions of equal area inspired by the atrodynamic approach.

+More study is needed and this project is currently in the planning phase.